zac7777/Entropy/Entropy/Species/Reptus.md

 *Scaled folk, survivors of the grandest extinctions and apocalypses, after generations of seeing death, a species develops a sense of humour.
-Drawn to entertainment and the arts, especially musical.*
+Drawn to entertainment and the arts, especially music.*

 Melee range: 2m